Defense Against Cyberattacks Vital for Nations and Companies, Especially Regarding Critical Infrastructure

 The Japanese government plans to fundamentally strengthen public-private partnerships based on new cyber defense-related legislation that will fully go into effect by 2027.

-Former U.S. National Cyber Director Chris Inglis praised Ukraine for enduring Russia’s invasion with strong and resilient infrastructure at the international forum held by the Sasakawa Peace Foundation and The Yomiuri Shimbun on Wednesday.
+Former U.S. National Cyber Director Chris Inglis praised Ukraine for enduring Russia’s invasion with strong and resilient infrastructure at an international forum held by the Sasakawa Peace Foundation and The Yomiuri Shimbun on Wednesday.

 You may also like to read